slack-ruby/slack-ruby-bot-server/README.md

 ### What is this?

 A [Grape](http://github.com/ruby-grape/grape) API serving a [Slack Ruby Bot](https://github.com/dblock/slack-ruby-bot) to multiple teams.
 This gem combines a web server, a RESTful API and multiple instances of [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot).
 It integrates with the [Slack Platform API](https://medium.com/slack-developer-blog/launch-platform-114754258b91#.od3y71dyo).
 Your customers can use a Slack button to install the bot.

 ### Run Your Own

 You can use the [sample application](sample_app) to bootstrap your project and start adding slack command handlers on top of this code.

 Install [MongoDB](https://www.mongodb.org/downloads), required to store teams.
+We would like your help with [supporting other databases](https://github.com/dblock/slack-ruby-bot-server/issues/12).

 [Create a New Application](https://api.slack.com/applications/new) on Slack.